evert/evert.github.com/_posts/2013/2013-11-01-idempotence-in-http.md

 track of every previously deleted resource, just so it can return a 2xx status code and pretend that the `DELETE` succeeded again.
 This is absolutely false.

+### tl;dr

+When a HTTP method is idempotent, this means that when you do a HTTP request once, the outcome is the same as performing the identical HTTP request more than once.

+Outcome in this sentence does not refer to the literal HTTP response, which is always different anyway as most HTTP servers send back a `Date:` header anyway.

+Outcome refers to the state of the resource on the server.
+If I do the same `DELETE` more than once, the first `DELETE` that comes through will return a `2xx` status code, and any subsequent `DELETE` will return a `4xx` status code because the resource has already been removed.

 On HTTP 200 vs 204
 ------------------